iomatters/bequant/README.md

 docker ps && docker logs collector && docker logs endpoint
 ```
 ## How To
-Identify the server running your containers and specify it in wsclient.html.
+Identify the server running your containers and specify it within wsclient.html.
 For that, locate the line `var socket = new WebSocket("ws://localhost:8080/price` in wsclient.html and modify it accordingly using your server name, e.g. `var socket = new WebSocket("ws://MYSERVER:8080/price`.

 Open wsclient.html in a browser and give it a try.